laderast/hugo_website/content/post/2020-09-15-getting-learnr-tutorials-to-run-on-mybinder-org.md

 ## Why would we want to run learnr tutorials off mybinder.org?

-The short answer is making your material accessible to as many people as possible. `learnr` tutorials can be run from a phone or tablit, and running your tutorial for a lot of people doesn't cost you any bandwidth or usage costs, as you're using the same infrastructure that mybinder.org provides.
+The short answer is making your material accessible to as many people as possible. `learnr` tutorials can be run from a phone or tablet, and running your tutorial for a lot of people doesn't cost you any bandwidth or usage costs, as you're using the same infrastructure that mybinder.org provides.

 ## Quick Review of `learnr` package structure